Busch Gardens Tampa Bay: 1975–1989: The Dark Continent and continued growth

 An unspecified addition to the park was disclosed in May 1978 at a cost of between $5 and $10 million, including a large dining facility.
 During 1978, Anheuser-Busch made land acquisitions extending their total property to encompass around 350 acre in Tampa.
-Construction was well underway in November for the expansion entitled Timbuktu.
+Construction was well underway in November for the expansion titled Timbuktu.
 In February 1979, the park unveiled a $18.5 million expansion that would include the Timbuktu addition and a new water park adjacent to the park called Adventure Island.
 The Timbuktu addition would mark the 20th anniversary of the park's opening.
 It would also connect the Congo and Nairobi sections, include a large dining facility, several attractions, and an amphitheater.
 The Trans Veldt Railway operated a new station in the area in 1979.
-Continuing with the back-to-back developments for the past years was the announcement of a $20 million hotel in April, though was later delayed.
-Parts of the Timbuktu section began to open in late-1979, with the dolphin show and games being of note.
+Continuing with the developments for the past years was the announcement of a $20 million hotel in April, though was later delayed.
+Parts of the Timbuktu section began to open in late 1979.

 At the beginning of 1980, the park was operated by the newly formed Busch Entertainment Corporation, a subsidiary of Anheuser-Busch, to separately manage its entertainment and beer assets.
 In the early 1980s, the tree tops observation platform closed in favor of a Congo train station.
 A variety show debuted in the since renamed Stanleyville Theater in 1980.
 The park officially opened the Timbuktu section of the park in January 1980.
 The section opened with a Chance Rides carousel and trabant, a dolphin show in the Dolphin Theater, the Sandstrom orbiter, the Festhaus dining hall with a dance show, an airplane ride, various game booths, and specialty shops.
 Scorpion, a Schwarzkopf steel roller coaster, later opened in Timbuktu on May 16.
 To boost attendance in the park, Busch Gardens revealed plans for a $6 million river rapids ride for the Congo section in 1981.
 In 1982, the Old Swiss House closed indefinitely for structural renovations and white tigers were introduced to the park in the Claw Island exhibit.
 The 1380 ft Intamin Congo River Rapids ride opened on May 26.